 Hams are cut from the rear leg of a pig.
 The exception to this is picnic ham, which is really not ham at all.
 These “hams” are cut from the front leg.
 If a rear leg cut of meat were immediately cooked, it would simply taste like any other pork roast.
 You can buy fresh hams from butchers, but in most cases, hams go through a curing process and a baking or smoking process, which helps to give them their signature taste and texture before being sold.

 Hams can be cured either through the use of salt — a process known as dry curing — or a liquid curing solution, or brine — known as wet curing.
-Dry-cured hams can also be aged for a richer flavor.
+Dry-cured hams can also be aged for a rich, intense flavor.
 Dry-cured hams can last a long time because they’ve been drained of the moisture that would otherwise breed bacteria.
 This also means dry-cured hams can be kept at room temperature.

 Whether wet- or dry-cured, hams can be sold after they are cured, or they can be smoked or otherwise cooked.
 Smoking is especially common since it adds to the preservation and the flavor of the ham.
 Hams that are cured, or cured and smoked, are ready to eat.
 When you buy sliced ham at the deli counter, you may eat it cold, straight from the package.
 However, a ham you intend to serve as a dinner entree should be heated through, though it is pre-cooked.